cmayer/PolyMoSim/README.md

 |phylip_no_spaces|fasta|site_pattern_freq_absolute
 |site_pattern_freq_relative|site_pattern_freq_absolute_fill
 |site_pattern_freq_relative_fill>
-(value required)  Output format of sequence data.
+(Value required)  Output format of sequence data.
 Default: fasta.
 The site_pattern* format list the site pattern frequencies instead of the alignment.
 The site_pattern*_fill formats list all patterns the non fill formats only the site patterns that occurred in the simulated data set.